VitalijBondarenko/Formatted_Output_NG/README.md

 For users of GNAT compiler library has project file `formatted_output_ng.gpr`, which can be used in your project and in the GNAT Programming Studio (GPS).

+To build library, you will need AdaNLS (https://github.com/VitalijBondarenko/adanls).

 Example of use
 --------------
 See Formatted_Output_NG_Demo project in the file `formatted_output_ng_demo.gpr`.